 But if you’re still on the fence about whether live streaming is the right move, here are three reasons that might help you choose:

-- You want to keep your typical service time.
+2. You want to keep your typical service time.
 Church time is a set part of our weeks.
-Keeping your service time helps people stay in that rhythm.
+Keeping your service time helps people stay in that rhythm—and prepares them for when you can gather together in person again.

-- You don’t have time to edit a prerecorded video.
+3. You don’t have time to edit a pre-recorded video.
 Whether you’re a pastor, church admin, or lay leader, you may not have the time or equipment to record the service start to finish—much less edit it.
 With live streaming, you don’t have to worry about do-overs or splicing audio.
 It’s all there.

 Faithlife Live Stream is easy to use and affordable for churches—and you can start using it right away.
 Your first 30 days are free, and pricing after that is based on how many people watch live in a month.
 (Here’s how Faithlife Live Stream works.)